3MFConsortium/spec_displacement/3MF Displacement Extension.md

 If the common vertices of two connected triangles, for each vectex, have a displacement map sharing the same NormVectorGroup and same NormVector entry, the consumer MUST preserve continuity, even if they have different UV mapping or Displacement2D texture.
 The continuity is preserved by connecting the displaced surfaces of both triangles.

-Otherwise if any of the vertex do not share same NormaVectorGrop and same NormVector index the consumer MUST not preserve continuity.
-The consumer MUST connect each displaced surface through the triangle's shared edge.
+Otherwise if any of the vertices do not share same NormVectorGrop and same NormVector index the consumer MUST preserve continuity by connecting each displaced surface through the triangle's shared edge.

 The following examples show a simplified 2D view of two sides and how the displaced surfaces get connected along the shared edge (vertex in the 2D view).